 As soon as you find out that PRS is holding residuals for you or someone you know, please contact ACTRA PRS at 416-489-1311 ext.
 5022 or email@example.com.

 PRS is held to strict standards by ACTRA’s Constitution (Article 10 – 1003 Fees) in handling UCMs.

 What can you do to get your money on time?

 - PERFORMERS MUST KEEP THEIR CONTACT INFORMATION WITH ACTRA PRS UP TO DATE!

 - Cash any residual cheques promptly.

 - UCMs can easily be avoided by signing up for direct deposit with ACTRA PRS.
 You will receive your money faster along with a statement describing your payment sent straight to your email account.
 Save these statements for quick electronic transfer to your tax professional.

 - You may download the Direct Deposit Authorization form here Direct Deposit Form

 - In the event of your death, clear instructions on your wishes as to the disbursement of your residuals are important.
 Your estate/beneficiaries are entitled to these payments for as long as your work is shown, worldwide.
 PRS has included specific information here Estates to ensure your loved ones receive the benefit of the residuals payments you worked hard to earn.
 This information is also helpful for those administering performers’ estates.

-Note: It is an extremely time consuming and expensive process to administer and track NKAs which is ultimately paid for with members’ administration fees.
-PRS would prefer to divert these efforts in pursuing non-compliant Engagers for money they owe you.
+Note: It is an extremely time consuming and expensive process to administer and track UCMs which is ultimately paid for with members’ administration fees.
+PRS would prefer to divert these efforts in pursuing non-compliant engagers for money they owe you.